- Use all the different pieces in a run to see what they do and how they work.

 - What happens if you spin the coloured wheels in different different directions to one another?

 - How about all in the same direction?

 - Try spinning the wheels really slowly, what do you see!

 The kaleidoscope was invented in 1816 by the Scottish scientist Sir David Brewster.
-They are made with some reflecting surfaces that are angled towards each other.
-This is what makes it so that you see symmetrical copies of objects that are out the other end.
-Most kaleidoscopes are made as kid's toys, in fact there are many easy guides to making kaleidoscopes online.
+They are made with reflecting surfaces angled towards each other.
+Because of the arrangement of these reflective surfaces, you can see symmetrical copies of objects on the other side of the kaleidoscope.

-Spin the big coloured wheels in different directions, stand in front of one of the triangular holes and look through to the other side, what shapes and colours can you see?
+Spin the big coloured wheels in different directions and look through to the other side, what shapes and colours can you see?

 - Try to beat a friend in the race!

 - Build the craziest looking car you can imagine!
 How did it go!?

 - Try building a really small car and a really BIG car!
 How do they compare in speed?